 § 410-11.
 Public hearings.

 No separate public hearing shall be required for a LID permit.
 The applicant will be afforded an opportunity to appear before the Board to explain and, if necessary, defend the application.
-The LID Authority shall hold a public hearing in accordance with their usual procedures for subdivision review, special permit and site plan review.
+The LID Authority shall hold a public hearing in accordance with its usual procedures for subdivision review, special permit and site plan review.
 If the LID permit is to be issued in conjunction with another required permit, approval, or order of conditions for which a public hearing is required, the conformity of the pending project to the LID Bylaw and these regulations shall be considered as part of that required hearing.
 No LID permit shall be issued unless such other permit or approval is granted.
 No LID permit shall issue unless the application meets the requirements of the LID Bylaw and regulations.

 § 410-12.
 Action on application.